How do you get better from social anxiety?

 People who are shy or socially anxious are often very sensitive to feelings of rejection.
 Learning about rejection and the fact that any rejection may include factors which are nothing to do with you, may help you feel more comfortable taking social risks and doing the things you want to do.
 Please see our page on fear of rejection.

-Coping with setbacks
+Learning to cope with setbacks

 Being able to cope with setbacks is an important part of overcoming social anxiety.
 Even as you begin to make progress there will be times when things are difficult.
 Getting better is usually a journey and there tend not to be quick fixes.